JetBrains/projector-installer/README.md

 python3 -m pip install -U pip
 ```

-Also make sure that you have installed the following packets:
+Also make sure that you have installed the following packages:

 - libxext6
 - libxi6